oduwsdl/CarbonDate/README.md

 ```
 get<Module name>(url,outputArray, indexOfOutputArray,verbose=False,**kwargs)
 ```
-or customize your own entry function name by assign string value to 'entry' variable in the beginning of your script
+or customize your own entry function name by assigning a string value to 'entry' variable in the beginning of your script.
-for example your module name is Service,

-then the script should be named cdGetService, and interface function should be named
+For example if your module name is Service, then the script should be named cdGetService, and the interface function should be named:

 ```
 getService (url,outputArray, indexOfOutputArray,verbose=False,**kwargs)
 ```

-Copy your scripts and to folder ./modules, then the system will automatically detects and loads it.
+Copy your scripts to the folder ./modules, then the system will automatically detect and load it.

 ### Data returned from your module: